ShlomoNeub/java-project-20503/readme.md

 ## Install Database

-Thi part will guide you how to install Postgres DB on you local computer.
+This part will guide you how to install Postgres DB on you local computer.
 If you already installed it, check that you know it's `username, password, port, DB name`. and skip to IntelliJ installation

 ### **Using docker**